smilesuhas/NewAndroidTraining/BlackTwitterClient/README.md

  * Sending requests for and parsing JSON API data using a defined client
  * Persisting data to a local SQLite store through an ORM layer
  * Displaying and caching remote image data into views
+ * see mentions
+ * see user profile
+ * click on other user to see their profile
+ * compose activity
+ * using fragments

 The following libraries are used to make this possible: